-Yes, if the building comprises three or more storeys and it is occupied by five or more persons and it is occupied by persons living in two or more single households.
+Yes, a property is classed as a 'large HMO' if it is occupied by five or more persons and it is occupied by persons living in more than one single household, with at least one tenant paying rent.
 A group of friends sharing a house will not be classed as a single ‘household’ for licensing purposes.

 How to apply for a licence

-If you require an application form or wish for some further information please email email@example.com
+If you require an application form or need further information please email email@example.com

 Before granting a licence, the Council must be satisfied that